Chia-Network/chia-dev-guides/guides/cat/cat-creation-tutorial.md

 ## Creating a Multiple Issuance CAT

-If you're a visual learner, please see our [Multi Issuance CAT video tutorial](/multiple-issuance-cat-video-series).
+If you're a visual learner, please see our [Multiple Issuance CAT video tutorial](/multiple-issuance-cat-video-series).

 Next we’ll create a CAT capable of issuing tokens multiple times.
 This CAT uses a delegated TAIL, which is much more flexible than the previous one.
 As long as you sign a puzzle hash that you specify, you can issue new tokens using whatever TAIL you want.
 This allows for features such as rebate offers and distributed issuing and retiring of tokens.